ddnexus/pagy/docs/api/keyset_for_ui.md

 While te accuracy is guaranteed, in case of insertions or deletions of records falling in the range of the visited page, the page will obviously have a number of records different from expected.

-That might not be a problem in most cases, however in extreme cases, a complete page of records might get wiped out, resulting in a completely empty (or with just very few records) page.
-That's not a logical problem, nor a common one, but it may look weird to the users.
+That is not a logical nor common problem, however in extreme cases, a page of records might change its size so noticeably and unexpectedly that it may look somehow "broken" to the users.

-!!!success We are planning to fix the problem in the future by:
+!!!success We plan to implement page-rebalancing:

-- Adding automatic compacting of empty (or almost empty) visited pages.
+- Automatic compacting of empty (or almost empty) visited pages.
-- Adding automatic splitting of eccesively grown visited pages.
+- Automatic splitting of eccesively grown visited pages.
 !!!

 ## Setup